xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

   ![J-Jp-only-Global.png]({{site.baseurl}}/images/J-Jp-only-Global.png)

  This hw-module mode enables Segment Routing v6 (SRv6) on the node using base SRH format.

-To enable disable any SRv6 related profile the router needs to be reloaded.
+ `A reload of the chassis is needed to configure/change any SRv6 related hw-module profile.`

  **_hw-module profile segment-routing srv6 mode base encapsulation_**